kapardhi03/Rag-Agents/README.md

 The RAG Agent requires certain configurations to function properly.
 Make sure to set the following:

-- NVIDIA API Key: Set the `NVIDIA_API_KEY` environment variable with your NVIDIA API key.
+- **NVIDIA API Key**: Set the `NVIDIA_API_KEY` environment variable with your NVIDIA API key.
-- Model Configuration: Update the `ChatNVIDIA` initialization in the `server_app.py` file to specify the desired model and any other necessary parameters.
+- **Model Configuration**: Update the `ChatNVIDIA` initialization in the `server_app.py` file to specify the desired model and any other necessary parameters.

 ## Examples

 Here are a few examples of how you can interact with the RAG Agent:

-- User: "What is the capital of France?"
+- **User**: "What is the capital of France?"
-  Agent: "The capital of France is Paris."
+  **Agent**: "The capital of France is Paris."

-- User: "Can you tell me about the history of the Eiffel Tower?"
+- **User**: "Can you tell me about the history of the Eiffel Tower?"
-  Agent: "The Eiffel Tower is an iconic landmark located in Paris, France.
+  **Agent**: "The Eiffel Tower is an iconic landmark located in Paris, France.
 It was constructed from 1887 to 1889 as the entrance arch for the World's Fair.
 Designed by Gustave Eiffel, the tower stands at a height of 324 meters (1,063 feet) and was the tallest man-made structure in the world until 1930.
 Initially met with criticism, the Eiffel Tower has become a global cultural icon of France and a popular tourist destination, attracting millions of visitors each year."

 Feel free to explore more examples and test the agent's capabilities based on your specific knowledge base and domain.